 An ancient path between sky and earth

-In 2013 Dr. Karen Ward, along with Dolores Whelan (founders of Brigid’s Way Celtic Pilgrimage), led the first pilgrimage of the Brigid’s Way Pilgrimage route from Faughart in County Louth to Kildare Town.
-This wonderful pilgrimage took place over 9 nine days and was the first time the route had been walked since ancient times.
+In 2013 Dr. Karen Ward and Dolores Whelan, of the Iomlanú Centre, founded and led the first Brigid’s Way Celtic Pilgrimage route from Faughart in County Louth to Kildare Town.
+Taking place over 9 nine days this was the first time the route had been walked since ancient times.

 Faughart, Louth – Kildare.